Inklingo

 mantengan

-Use 'mantengan' (plural imperative) when telling a group of people to maintain a state, like staying calm or financially stable.
+Use 'mantengan' (plural ustedes form) to tell a group to maintain a state, like calmness, especially during an emergency.

 A small child stands focused and perfectly still, carefully balancing a large, bright blue sphere on the palm of their outstretched hand, illustrating stability and maintenance.